Install AGIC by using an existing Application Gateway deployment

 EOF

-2. Only after you have created your own custom prohibition, you can delete the default one, which is too broad:
+2. Now that you've created your own custom prohibition, you can delete the default one, which is too broad:

 kubectl delete AzureIngressProhibitedTarget prohibit-all-targets

-Let's assume that we already have a working AKS cluster, Application Gateway, and configured AGIC in our cluster.
-We have an Ingress for prod.contoso.com and are successfully serving traffic for it from the cluster.
-We want to add staging.contoso.com to our existing Application Gateway, but need to host it on a VM.
-We are going to reuse the existing Application Gateway and manually configure a listener and backend pools for staging.contoso.com.
-But manually tweaking Application Gateway config (using portal, ARM APIs or Terraform) would conflict with AGIC's assumptions of full ownership.
-Shortly after we apply changes, AGIC overwrites or deletes them.
+You want to add staging.contoso.com to your existing Application Gateway deployment, but you need to host it on a virtual machine.
+You're going to reuse the existing Application Gateway deployment and manually configure a listener and backend pools for staging.contoso.com.
+But manually tweaking the Application Gateway configuration (by using the Azure portal, Resource Manager APIs, or Terraform) would conflict with AGIC's assumptions of full ownership.
+Shortly after you apply changes, AGIC overwrites or deletes them.

-We can prohibit AGIC from making changes to a subset of configuration.
+You can prohibit AGIC from making changes to a subset of the configuration:

-1. Create a new YAML file named AzureIngressProhibitedTarget with the following snippet:
+1. Create a new YAML file named AzureIngressProhibitedTarget by using the following snippet:

 cat <<EOF | kubectl apply -f -